TianqiYolanda/A-Guide-To-Scrambled-Eggs--/README.md

 Give yourself a pat on the back while you enjoy your freshly made scrambled eggs!

-######(for a more detailed tutorial, please visit [this place](https://www.incredibleegg.org/recipes/basic-scrambled-eggs/).
+###### For a more detailed tutorial, please visit [this place](https://www.incredibleegg.org/recipes/basic-scrambled-eggs/).
 Their tutorial is, admittedly, just a liiiittle more wonderful than this one.